redomino/redomino.breadcrumbsbrain/README.txt

 redomino.breadcrumbsbrain
 =========================

-Useful set of browser view that let you add breadcrumbs to catalog brains.
+A useful set of browser views that let you add breadcrumbs to catalog brains.

 This is not a standalone package.
 If you want you can call the breadcrumbs_renderer view provided by this package (for example you can insert this code into the